princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

 ## **Prologue**

 This is part 4 of the blog series, *Catching AI with its pants down*.
+This blog series aims to explore the inner workings of neural networks and show how to build a standard feedforward neural network from scratch.

 In this part we will implement all the equation that we derived from scratch in the previous parts.

 {% include blogseries_index_catching_ai.html %}